Rene1208/website/_pages/about.md

 <a id="about-me"></a>
 I am a Post Doctoral Researcher at the Department of Banking and Finance and the Scientific Coordinator of Lab Operations at the Innsbruck
-EconLab at the University of Innsbruck.
+EconLab of the University of Innsbruck.
 My research delves into the intriguing realms of experimental economics, especially environmental economics, experimental finance, and meta-science.
 With a background and a passion for uncovering new insights, I strive to contribute to our society and academic community.